The $L^2$-norm of the Euler class for Foliations on closed irreducible Riemannian 3-Manifolds: Background material

-A subset of the manifold $ M $ with a given foliation $\F$ on it is called {\it a saturated set} if it consists of leaves of the folation $ \F $.
-A saturated set $ A $ of a three-dimensional compact orientable manifold $ M $ with a given transversely orientable foliation $ \F $ of codimension one is called a {\it generalized Reeb component} if $ A $ is a connected three-dimensional manifold with a boundary and any transversal to $ \F $ vector field restricted to the boundary of $ A $ is directed either everywhere inwards or everywhere outwards of the Reeb component $ A $.
+A subset of the foliated manifold $ (M,\F) $ is called {\it a saturated set} if it consists of leaves of the folation $ \F $.
+A saturated set $ A $ of a three-dimensional compact orientable manifold $ M^3 $ with a given transversely orientable foliation $ \F $ of codimension one is called a {\it generalized Reeb component} if $ A $ is a connected three-dimensional manifold with a boundary $\partial A$ and any transversal to $ \F $ vector field restricted to $\partial A $ is directed either everywhere inwards or everywhere outwards of the generalized Reeb component $ A $.
+In particular, the Reeb component $ R $ (see \cite {T}) is a generalized Reeb component.
 It is clear that $ \partial {A} $ consists of a finite set of compact leaves of the foliation $ \F $.
-In particular, the Reeb component $ R $ (see \cite {T}) is a generalized Reeb component.
-It is not difficult to show that $ \partial A $ is a family of tori (see \cite [Lemma 3] {B1}).
+It is not difficult to show that $ \partial A $ is a family of tori (see \cite {Good}).

 The next result is due to G. Reeb.